 Objective: To enable the development of a new generation of commercial products for integrated cybernetic building systems and transform industry practices for building operations, through a combination of measurement science research enabled by state-of-the-art testbeds and direct involvement in key standards development and policy activities by 2014.

 What is the research plan?
-This project will enable the development of new integrated cybernetic building system control products and improved industry practices through three components:
+This project will enable the development of new integrated cybernetic building system control products and improved industry practices through two components:

 Measurement Science Roadmap for Net-Zero Energy Buildings – Workshop Summary Report, NIST Technical Note 1660, March 2010.